29 Native Plants For North Carolina Gardens

 In spring, flowering stems emerge from the ground, producing single, showy white flowers.
 After flowering, an oddly-shaped little green seed pod develops in place of the flower.

-Keep this plant in a location that is both shaded and consistently moist.
-You may want to give it extra waterings during times of drought.
+Keep these North Carolina native plants in a location that is both shaded and consistently moist.
+You may want to give them extra watering during times of drought.

 White Turtlehead